SjaDrwsh/reactJs-charts/additional_questions.md

 How would you improve the API that you just used or its documentation?

-- the apis were also a bit messy and had to map data in services before sending them to component, if I created backend APIs would have returned more clear interfaces.
+- the apis were also a bit messy and had to map data in services before sending them to components, if I created backend APIs would have returned more clear interfaces.
 - also the documentation was not clear regarding what each attribute presents for example

 What did you think about this test?
 How interesting was it for you?
 How would you recommend us to improve the test?

-- the idea was very relatable and as a user It was relatable to our daily life at the moment.
+- the idea was very relatable to our daily life at the moment.
 Nothing really to improve